Wordbee/react-assignement/README.md

 Build your own version of TodoMVC with React and Redux.

+Take a breath!
+There is no right or wrong implementation.
+Do your best to complete the project, the interesting and important part is going through the code when you submit your solution and discussing it as peers.

 ## Guidelines

 Take your time to grasp the mental models of React and Redux.